ethyca/fides/docs/fides/docs/guides/query_execution.md

 * It's an error to specify a collection in your Dataset can't be reached through the relations you've specified.

-* Fidesops uses your Datasets and your input data to "solve" the graph of your collections and how it is traversed.
+* Fides uses your Datasets and your input data to "solve" the graph of your collections and how it is traversed.
 If your Dataset has multiple identity values, you can create a situation where the query behavior depends on the values you provide.
 In the example above, starting the graph traversal with `{"email": "value1", "username":" value2"}` is valid, but starting with  `{"email": "value1"}` fails because `mongo_1.users` is no longer reachable.

 * As shown in the example, you can create queries between Datasets.